 Learning how to tie a hook and sinker is one of your first lessons.
 You don’t want to cast then see your hook and sinker fly away unattached to the line!

-There’s no need to learn a dozen or more knots, these three knots are suitable for tying almost any shape and size of hook or sinker.
+There’s no need to learn a dozen or more knots; these three knots are suitable for tying almost any shape & size of hook or sinker.

-This is a very versatile knot suitable for almost any fishing situation.
-It can be used for for attaching the line to the hook or lure, as well as attaching two fishing lines together.
+This is a very versatile knot, suitable for almost any fishing situation.
+It can be used for attaching the line to the hook or lure, as well as attaching two fishing lines together.